jimdox/Juno/README.md

 ## Project Setup
 Sandbox is an example project which has everything you need to get started.
-Currently, since glfw is a git submodule, you will need to install the glfw-dev (or glfw-x11) package on your system.
+Currently, since glfw is not behaving well with gcc + Premake, you will need to install the glfw-dev (or glfw-x11) package on your system.
 This is an unfortunate extra step, but I am hoping to resolve this for both Windows and Linux soon.
 Most modern distributions will have glew installed by default, if not, then you will have to install that package also.

 ### Status of Loading Custom .obj Files